This repository is under review for potential modification in compliance with Administration directives.

 Defining the Role of UFMylation in Tau Secretion in Alzheimer's Disease

-In Alzheimer's disease, toxic tau proteins accumulate and spread between brain cells, contributing to memory loss and cognitive decline.
-Yan's project investigates how an understudied protein system called UFM1 may trigger and accelerate this process by modifying tau.
-Uncovering how UFM1 drives tau pathology could reveal new targets to slow or prevent disease progression.
+Tingxiang Yan, PhD, of the Mayo Clinic ADRC, is investigating toxic tau proteins that accumulate and spread between brain cells in Alzheimer's disease, contributing to memory loss and cognitive decline.
+Dr. Yan's project investigates how an understudied protein system called UFM1 may trigger and accelerate this process by modifying tau protein.
+Understanding how UFM1 contributes to tau-related damage could reveal new drug targets to slow or prevent disease progression.